-The COVID-19 pandemic in the United States has caused business disruption through mandated and voluntary closings of businesses.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
+The COVID-19 pandemic in the United States has caused business disruption through labor shortages and business closings.
+While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the disruption.
 However, the related financial impact on the District and the duration cannot be estimated at this time.

-Management is unaware of any other conditions, which could have a significant impact on the District's current financial position, net position or operating results in terms of past, present and future.
+Management is unaware of any other conditions, which could have a significant impact on the District's current financial position, net position or operating results in terms of past, present, and future events.